sstliao/shutingliao/content/project/trish1/trish1.md

 url_video: ""
 ---

-This is a joint work with Kantharakorn Macharoen†, under supervision of Karen McDonald, Somen Nandi and Debashis Paul.
+This is a joint work with Kantharakorn Macharoen, under the supervision of Karen McDonald, Somen Nandi and Debashis Paul.
 This project is in progress.